 | 12 | Character.AI | Yes | Indefinite by design | 30 |

-PocketLLM is currently in waitlist / early access.
+PocketLLM is currently in early access (coming soon).

 Which ChatGPT alternative should you actually use?